rugbyprof/Mwsu-Web-Dev/Assignments/005-Program3.md

 ## Load Table

 - Write a php script called `load_products.php` and place it in your project folder.
+- Copy the `products_big.json` into the same folder.
 - For help, here is a skeleton:

 ```php